History

 2001

-- White City campus contruction contract signed with BBC
+- White City campus construction contract signed with BBC

 - 30-year, £2.38bn strategic property outsourcing contract signed with BT, creating Telereal, a joint venture between Land Securities Trillium and Pears (The B Pears Trust and William Pears Group)